Cosmopolitan excellent tips, how to apply nail varnish wedding day tips on things You Absolutely

-2. Always use base coat.
-"It might take you some extra time, but it gives the coloured polish something to adhere to, making your manicure last a couple of extra days longer, and it prevents staining on your nails from pigmented paint," Whitehill explains.
+2. Always use a base coat.
+“It might take you some extra time, but it gives the colored polish something to adhere to, making your manicure last a couple of extra days longer, and it prevents staining on your nails from pigmented paint,” Whitehill explains.

 4. Find the right white.
 White nail polish couldn’t be cooler than it is right now — it’s a super-mod, must-wear shade.
 But when you’re choosing a bottle, you want to make sure the formula is thick and creamy, so that it doesn’t go on too sheer or streaky.
 To make sure it’s opaque, take the brush and wipe it against the inside of the top of the bottle; if the polish is sheer against the inside of the bottle, it’s not pigmented enough.
 One to try: Chanel Le Vernis Nail Colour in Eastern Light.

 5. Stay away from quick-dry nail polish.
 It’s typically dehydrating and can dry out your nails.

 6. Swipe on cuticle oil religiously.
 “An instant way to look like you’ve just stepped out of the salon is to use cuticle oil,” Whitehill says.
 “It instantly hydrates them.
 Then, apply it over your entire nail after you’ve painted your nails — if you accidentally hit them against something, the oil offers some slip, so they’re less likely to nick.”

 7. Hold your hands under cold water post-paint job.
 Holding your hands under cold water or dipping your fingertips into ice water for a bit helps them dry faster.